Dusty Rhodes: World Wrestling Federation (1989–1991)

-Return to WCW and Extreme Championship Wrestling (1991–2001)
+World Championship Wrestling (1991–1999)

+Rhodes returned to WCW in 1991 as a member of WCW's booking committee.
+During his tenure, booking disagreements between Rhodes and Ric Flair led to the latter's departure to the WWF and the Big Gold Belt controversy.

-Rhodes returned to WCW in 1991 as a member of WCW's booking committee, making his first appearance only 11 days after his last WWF appearance at the Royal Rumble.
-On the May 25 edition of World Championship Wrestling he launched an interview segment called "The Bull Drop Inn".
-Booking disagreements between Rhodes and Ric Flair led to the latter's departure to the WWF and the Big Gold Belt controversy.
-Rhodes also served as the on-screen manager of Ron Simmons from 1991 to 1992, first forming a relationship with the former All-American during the summer of 1991.
+Rhodes made his first televised appearance with WCW only 11 days after his last WWF appearance at the Royal Rumble.
+On the May 25 edition of World Championship Wrestling, he launched an interview segment called "The Bull Drop Inn".

+From summer 1991 to 1992, Rhodes served as the on-screen manager of Ron Simmons.
 In a match that was advertised on World Championship Wrestling, on October 12, 1991, Dusty served as the special guest referee in a match at the Omni in Atlanta, Georgia, that saw Simmons and Barry Windham team up to defeat Mr. Hughes and Lex Luger.
-On the October 19 edition of World Championship Wrestling, Rhodes was announced as being in the corner of Ron Simmons when the latter was scheduled to face Lex Luger for the WCW World Heavyweight Championship at Halloween Havoc 91.
+On the October 19 edition of World Championship Wrestling, Rhodes was announced as being in the corner of Ron Simmons when the latter was scheduled to face Lex Luger for the WCW World Heavyweight Championship at Halloween Havoc 1991.
 Rhodes would go on to be Simmons' cornerman that night, although Luger retained his championship.

-Dusty Rhodes made his return to the ring after nearly a one-year absence on January 4, 1992, at the WCW/New Japan Supershow II.
+Rhodes made his return to the ring after nearly a one-year absence on January 4, 1992, at the WCW/New Japan Supershow II.
 Teaming with his son Dustin Rhodes once more, the duo defeated Kim Duk and Masa Saito in Tokyo, Japan.
 He began making house show appearances early in the year, usually in tag-team matches involving Dustin that saw Paul E. Dangerously tied to Dusty as part of the stipulation.
 On the May 16, 1992 episode of WCW Worldwide he seconded Nikita Koloff in his match with Big Van Vader; he battled Vader's manager Harley Race to the backstage as the match began.
 Later that summer Dusty was again in the corner of Ron Simmons, this time on August 2, 1992, when he defeated Big Van Vader to win the WCW World Heavyweight Championship.

-He later joined the broadcast team, usually working with Tony Schiavone on Saturday Night.
+Rhodes later joined the WCW broadcast team, usually working with Tony Schiavone on WCW Saturday Night.
 He was paired with Schiavone and Bobby Heenan on pay-per-views.